BridgeDeck/collegeproject-game/autoloads/PLANS.md

 An autoload that handles the visibility of the main menu.
 Entirely local.

 ## Pause Menu (???)
 An autoload that handles the visibility of the pause menu, with additional properties and signals to notify anything else about pauses.
+Mostly local but has a property that synchronizes across every client that says if the server host or someone else with authority has paused the game or not.

 ## Entity Handler (???)
+An important autoload that handles the direct creation of

 ## Projectile Handler (???)